JGSNETO/Learn-Matlab/README.md

 ## W4

 - timeit(@() my_flip(1:10)); The @ operator followed by empty parenthesis creates a function handle to an anonymous function.
 That is a function with no name that takes no arguments.
 The body of the anonymous function must be just one command.
+- The branch of computer science dedicated to the study of algorithm complexity: Complexity Theory or algorithms.